-Our market risk is limited to interest rate risk on our long-term debt.
-All interest is fixed.
-At June 30, 2012, the weighted-average interest rate of our long-term debt was 6.79%.
-Our \$200.0 million (6.75% Registered Notes), \$230.0 million (6.0% Notes) and \$50.0 million (6.75% Unregistered Notes) long-term debt issues mature in 2016.
-The \$4.6 million balance of our capital lease obligation matures serially through 2024 and carries a fixed effective interest rate of 6.29%.
-Our long-term debt at June 30, 2012, had a carrying value of \$477.7 million.
-At June 30, 2012, the fair value of our 6.75% Registered Notes and the 6.75% Unregistered Notes was approximately \$202.2 million and \$50.5 million, respectively.
+With the exception of our revolving credit facility, for which the interest rate is periodically reset, our debt has been issued at fixed rates.
+For fixed rate debt, changes in interest rates affect the fair value of the debt instruments but do not directly affect earnings or cash flows.
+At September 30, 2012, the weighted-average interest rate of our long-term debt was 6.15%.
+Our long-term debt issues, consisting of \$200.0 million 6.75% Registered Notes, \$50.0 million 6.75% Unregistered Notes and \$230.0 million 6.0% Notes, each mature in 2016.
+The \$4.5 million balance of our capital lease obligation matures serially through 2024 and carries a fixed effective interest rate of 6.29%.
+Our long-term debt at September 30, 2012 had a carrying value of \$484.5 million.
+At September 30, 2012, the fair value of our 6.75% Registered Notes and the 6.75% Unregistered Notes was approximately \$203.8 million and \$51.0 million, respectively.
 These fair market values were calculated by discounting the Notes' cash flows by their respective yield rates as determined by recent market activity.
-The fair value of the 6.0% Notes was \$257.8 million as of June 30, 2012, estimated by discounting the 6.0% Notes' cash flows by the current yield rate of notes with similar characteristics, as recent transactions of our 6.0% Notes were not available due to recent market inactivity.
+The fair value of the 6.0% Notes was \$260.0 million as of September 30, 2012, estimated by discounting the 6.0% Notes' cash flows by their respective yield rates as determined by recent market activity.
+The fair value of the 6.0% Notes was \$260.0 million as of September 30, 2012, estimated by discounting the 6.0% Notes' cash flows by the current yield rate of notes with similar characteristics, as recent transactions of our 6.0% Notes were not available due to recent market inactivity.
+At September 30, 2012, we had no amounts outstanding under our revolving credit facility.